phphd/exceptional-matcher/README.md

 execution flow instead of sequential.
 Therefore, both `createLogin()` and `createPassword()` methods will get executed regardless of thrown exceptions.

-If there were no exceptions, then `$login` and `$password` variables will be populated from the return values of the Futures.
-But if there indeed were some exceptions, then `Amp\CompositeException` will be thrown with all our exceptions wrapped inside.
+If no exceptions were thrown, then `$login` and `$password` variables will be populated with the respective return values from the Futures.
+But if there indeed were some exceptions, then `Amp\CompositeException` will be thrown with all wrapped exceptions inside.

 > If you would like to use custom composite exception, read
 > about [ExceptionUnwrapper](https://github.com/phphd/exception-toolkit?tab=readme-ov-file#exception-unwrapper)